KPZ equation from ASEP plus general speed-change drift: The model and main results

 The expectation on the RHS of \eqref{eq:dcoeff} is a function of $\sigma$; we differentiate in $\sigma$ and then set $\sigma=0$.
-(The role of $\sigma=0$ is that the typical density of $\eta$-variables is roughly $0$; this is essentially necessary if the spatial increments $\mathbf{h}^{N}$ are order $1$ after rescaling.)
-Next, we define a more technical renormalization (akin to the $\frac{1}{24}$ in \cite{BG}) below:
+Next, we define a more technical renormalization (akin to the $\frac{1}{24}$ in \cite{BG}) below, in which we use the notation $\wt{\mathfrak{s}}$ that is defined in \eqref{eq:wtsterm}: